Updated: 15 April 2020

 It is important individuals review their position to determine their exposure to UK taxes and take all appropriate action.
 It is not enough to assume it will all be okay.

-What action has the Government taken?
+What other action has the Government taken?

 To try and mitigate the impact of the measures taken to control the spread of COVID-19, HMRC has announced that the following will be considered ‘exceptional circumstances’ for the purposes of the Statutory Residence Test: